KanYoso/METHYL/README.md

 4. **Run the application**:

     ```bash
-    python app.py
+    streamlit run  app.py
     ```

 ## Usage

 Once the application is running, access the interface through your web browser at the address provided by the application.
+You can change the language.
+Upload your 23andme RAW data file.
 Explore genetic information by entering gene identifiers and access recommendations based on genetic variants.

 ## Project Structure